kaoengine/kao-git-process/README.md

 You can remove the files you indexed from the index if you want, as to not pollute your next commit:

     git rm --cached <files>

+## Merge a remote branch
+First, add the repo:

+git remote add <reponame> <location>

+Now fetch in the changes:

+git fetch <reponame>

+You'll want to do a diff against your branch to see what will be merged:

+git diff master <reponame>/<branch>

+If you're happy with the changes, go ahead and merge it:

+git merge <reponame>/<branch>